 Kingfishers Class

-This is our Term 3 and 4 newsletter, giving you another brief summary of what your child will be learning in each subject this spring term, as well as reminders of key information about our class in general.
-We will be continuing to focus on routines, expectations and developing independence which the children were making good progress with last term.
+This is our Term 5 and 6 newsletter, giving you another brief summary of what your child will be learning in each subject this sum-mer term, as well as reminders of key information about our class in general.
+We will be continuing to focus on routines, expectations and developing independence which the children continue to make good progress with.

 English